Alpha-Mannosidosis is caused by deficient activity of the enzyme alpha-D-mannosidase. There are three clinical subtypes, which include

 Alpha-Mannosidosis is believed to occur in approximately 1 in 500,000 people worldwide

-- Bone marrow transplant: There have been a number of children who have had this treatment and their stories can be found on our website under Family Stories.
+- Bone marrow/ stem cell transplant: There have been a number of children who have had this treatment and their stories can be found on our website under Family Stories.
+Just a few dozen transplants have been done worldwide and long term data is needed to confirm the value of this treatment.
+However; despite the risks, family and some clinical reports indicate good responses in many cases where the transplant is done early in life

 Medical and Research Information